 The real question is, are you wasting valuable productivity on leads who are not ready or unwilling to buy?
 If you knew that every time a business opened an office in San Francisco, you’d have a 50% chance of setting a meeting with that company, you’d be laser focused on finding that information.
 In fact, those prospects would be so valuable that you wouldn’t just send them an email.
 You might also go to a conference that they were attending or send them helpful, personalized collateral or reports.

-Finding the Right Signals for Prospecting
+Finding the Right Company Signals for Prospecting

-Signals, such as office openings in San Francisco, are not one size fits all.
+Company signals, such as office openings in San Francisco, are not one size fits all.
 Every business has specific, unique company events or milestones that they monitor.
 In growth equity, for example, knowing that it’s been over a year since a technology company raised money is valuable.
 And for recruiters, being alerted to new executive hires could mean a need for new candidates.

 By focusing on truly relevant signals, you can quickly determine additional qualifying criteria: